-TABLE IIIEvent Centers for the Three Curves With n = 81, 90, 101 in Fig. 4 a certain $f = f{\text{max}}$, beyond which the event reliability drops.
-This is because the network is unable to handle the increased injection of data packets and packets are dropped due to congestion.

-- Such an initial increase and subsequent decrease in event reliability is observed regardless of the number of source nodes, n. - 3) f{max} decreases with increasing n, i.e., congestion occurs at lower reporting frequencies with greater number of sources. - 4) For f > f{max}, the behavior is rather wavy and not smooth.
+- 1) The reliability, r, shows a linear increase (note the log scale) with source reporting rate, f, until a certain $f = f{max}$, beyond which the reliability drops.
+This is because the network is unable to handle the increased injection of data packets and packets are dropped due to congestion. - Such an initial increase and subsequent decrease in reliability is observed regardless of the number of source nodes, n. - 3) f{max} decreases with increasing n, i.e., congestion occurs at lower reporting frequencies with greater number of sources. - 4) For $f > f{max}$, the behavior is rather wavy and not smooth.
 An intuitive explanation for such a behavior is as follows.
-The number of received packets, which is our event reliability, r, is the difference between the total number of source data packets, s, and the number of packets dropped by the network, d.
-While s simply scales linearly with f, the relationship between d and f is nonlinear.
-In some cases, the difference s - d is seen to increase even though the network is congested.
-The important point to note however, is that this wavy behavior always stays well below the maximum event reliability at f = f{max}.
+The number of received packets, which is our reliability, r, is the difference between the total number of source data packets, s, and the number of packets dropped by the network, d.
+While s simply scales linearly with f, the relationship between d and f is non-linear.
+In some cases, the difference s - d is seen to increase eventhough the network is congested.
+The important point to note however, is that this wavy behavior always stays well below the maximum reliability at $f = f{max}$